i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

        As looked up from the accompanying session tag.

   n :: Counter-based nonce, 12 bytes.
-       Starts at 0 and incremented for each message.
+       Starts at 0 and incremented for each message when transmitting.
+       For the receiver, the value
+       as looked up from the accompanying session tag.
        First four bytes are always zero.
-       As looked up from the accompanying session tag.
        Last eight bytes are the message number (n), little-endian encoded.
-       Maximum value is 2**64 - 2.
+       Maximum value is 65535.
-       Session must be ratcheted before N reaches that value.
+       Session must be ratcheted when N reaches that value.
-       The value 2**64 - 1 must never be used.
+       Higher values must never be used.

   ad :: Associated data
         The session tag